networking101/microcorruption/Vladivostok/README.md

         -----
 ```

-Remember the values shown will need to be calculated every time the exploit is run.
+Remember the ROP addresses will need to be calculated every time the exploit is run.

 ## Answer
 Username: (hex) 25782578